 Near the Ipswich border with Brisbane is another historic site – Wolston Farmhouse.
 Located at Wacol, it’s a convenient stopping point for day trippers heading to or from Brisbane.
 The building, originally constructed in the 1850s, is one of the few remaining nineteenth century farmhouses in the wider region.
 Its various rooms have been restored and furnished in the heritage style they would have been a century ago.

 Wolston Farmhouse is open Friday to Sunday from 10am to 2pm and there’s a café on site.
 Orange cake is a specialty on the breezy tea terrace.
-Special events this year include an intimate concert on March 18, 2018, from 3-5pm.

 The Workshops Rail Museum occupies a fantastic historic site that was once the workplace of more than 3000 railway workers.
 You’ll see restored locomotives and carriages and a miniature model replica of the Queensland rail network.
 There are also striking exhibits immersed in the romance and history of rail.

 You can take a ride too, with the Queensland Pioneer Steam Railway which runs regular weekend trips.
 There are ‘picnic train,’ ‘market train’ and ‘dinner train’ rides available, as well as special themed trips throughout the year.